jamesdunham/dgo/README.md

 [![Build Status](https://travis-ci.org/jamesdunham/dgo.svg?branch=master)](https://travis-ci.org/jamesdunham/dgo)

-dgo is an R package for dynamic estimation of group-level opinion.

-dgo implements DGIRT, a Bayesian method for estimating subpopulation groups' average conservatism (or other trait) from individuals' responses to dichotomous questions.
-It is "dynamic" both in the sense that groups are allowed to evolve over time and in the sense that the model "borrows strength" from other time periods, to a degree specified by the user.
+dgo is an R package for the dynamic estimation of group-level opinion.
+It can be used to estimate subpopulation groups' average latent conservatism (or other latent trait) from individuals' responses to dichotomous questions.
+It can also be used to estimate smoothed estimates of subpopulation groups' average responses on individual survey questions.

+dgo implements a Bayesian group-level IRT approach that models latent traits at the level of demographic and/or geographic groups rather than individuals.
+It uses a hierarchical model to borrow strength cross-sectionally and dynamic linear models to do so across time.
+The group-level estimates can be weighted to generate estimates for geographic units, such states.
+This model opens up new areas of research on historical public opinion in the United States at the subnational level.
+It also enables scholars of comparative politics to estimate dynamic models of public opinion opinion at the country or subnational level.

 [This document](https://github.com/jamesdunham/dgo/blob/master/inst/dgirt_details.pdf) describes the model in detail.
 It is a modified version of the hierarchical group-level IRT model implemented by [Caughey and Warshaw 2015](http://pan.oxfordjournals.org/content/early/2015/02/04/pan.mpu021.full.pdf+html).

 Prerequisites
 -------------